inetrg/inet-nm/README.md

 NODE:4:BOARD:b-l072z-lrwan1: NM_BOARD=b-l072z-lrwan1
 ```

+## FAQs

+### What is the limit to the amount of USB devices I can have at a single time?

+The maximum number of USB devices you can connect to a system is influenced by
+several factors:

+1. **USB Standard Limit**: USB architecture technically supports up to 127
+devices, including hubs and the host controller.

+2. **USB Endpoints**: Each USB device communicates using "endpoints," and
+there's a limit to how many can be addressed by a single USB controller.
+Devices can use multiple endpoints, so reaching the endpoint limit might occur
+before hitting the 127-device limit.

+3. **Bandwidth**: USB controllers have finite bandwidth.
+High-throughput
+devices like webcams or external hard drives consume more bandwidth than
+simpler devices like keyboards.
+Overloading bandwidth can prevent device recognition.

+4. **Power Constraints**: USB ports deliver power.
+Connecting many devices,
+especially without externally powered hubs, can exceed the power supply
+capability, leading to malfunctions.

+5. **Kernel Configuration**: Linux kernels have parameters determining how
+many USB devices they handle.
+Default settings might limit the number of
+usable devices.

+6. **Driver Conflicts**: Device drivers can sometimes conflict or not handle
+a large number of connected devices gracefully.

+7. **Hardware Limitations**: Motherboards and USB controllers have
+design constraints.
+High-end boards might support more devices than budget ones.

+In practice, while the USB standard allows many devices, real-world
+constraints like power, bandwidth, and hardware often reduce this number.

+We recommend using powered USB hubs.

+We also found that the development kits use around 7 or 8 endpoints, though
+having multiple controllers can solve this issue.

+Some specific USB hubs have been running into bandwidth issues, balancing
+"high bandwidth" boards can help.

 ## License

 This project is licensed under the terms of the MIT license.
 See the LICENSE file.